itzjozex/Browserick/README.md

 - exiled any unnecessary id's not needed
 - Inserted figure element and Alt tags for images

-Style CSS changelog:
+CSS Style changelog:
-- Consolidated benefit, benefit H3s, and benefit img consolidated search engine social, imgs, and H2s
+- merged all search engine opt, online rep, and social media market into a style group
+- consolidated all benefit classes into a style group
+- put all img, h3, and h2 into their respective style groups
+- updated style names to match classes listed in HTML (header, footer, nav)

 Deployment of finished site with link:
 - https://itzjozex.github.io/Rutgers-Challenge-1/